 All of this will not be readily achieved and there will be countless times when these 'Partnerships for Progress' will be questioned as to how effective they are.
 But the two sides should stick with their promises and in time the tide will be seen to be turning.
 And then, at last, some of the world's most deserving people will be able to look forward to a life less dull and onerous.

-Sadly, though, it seems there is more chance of finding life on another planet than any constructive collaboration of this kind happening!
+Sadly, though, it seems there is more chance of finding life on another planet than any real and constructive collaboration of this kind happening!

 UNITED NATIONS 2030 SUSTAINABLE DEVELOPMENT GOALS